ketancmaheshwari/pd/README.md

 ## pd.sh : preserve intermediate outputs in a Linux terminal pipeline command
 In a typical Linux terminal piped command, the intermediate outputs (and errors, if any) are lost.
-This little tool preserves intermediate outputs/errors for inspection or debugging.
-It breaks each stage of the pipeline as a separate command in a shell script and asks you if you'd like to run the script.
-If you say yes, it will run the script inside a randomly generated sandbox dir.
-It will print the exit status of the individual commands and preserve standard output and errors in numbered files inside a randomly generated directory.
-If you say no (default), it will simply create the shell script for you that you may run manually.
+This tool preserves intermediate outputs/errors for inspection and/or debugging.
+It breaks each stage of the pipeline as a separate command in a shell script.
+It runs the script with user permission inside a randomly generated sandbox dir.
+It will print the exit status of the individual commands and preserve standard output and error in numbered files inside the dir.

 ### Usage Example: